Titipo Titipo

-Titipo Titipo is a South Korean animation series produced by Iconix Entertainment, which first aired on the Educational Broadcasting System on 1 January 2018.
+Titipo Titipo is a South Korean animated television series produced by Iconix Entertainment, which first aired on the Educational Broadcasting System on 1 January 2018.
 The series has 3 seasons of 26 episodes each, for a total of 78.
 It has been dubbed in English since 30 May 2018, and subsequently in German, French, Arabic, Hindi and Russian.

-The series focuses on Titipo, a train who wishes to become the best in the world.
+The series focuses on Titipo, a little red diesel engine who wishes to become the best in the world.